tomeskenazi/bitnamitools/README.md

 - no explicit requirement

 Assumptions:
-- **No other deployment or provisioning methods are in place**
+- **No other deployment or provisioning methods are in place**: only AWS is being used.
 - **AWS API can be used** to run admin aws commands to discover VM instances.
 In this case, the only command that will be used is *describe-instances*.
 This requires the *AWS Shell* to be installed on the instance where the script will be run from.

 Improvements:
-- Other deployment and provisioning tools such as Docker or chef/puppet may be used on exisiting instances.
+- Other deployment and provisioning tools such as Docker or Chef/Puppet may be used on exisiting instances.
 They could be used as an extra criteria to detect the use of an instance by a developer/tester.
 Relevant discovery methods should be added to cover those cases.

 ### Criteria On Obsolescence
 Criteria needs to be established to detect whether a running VM instance is being used or not by a developer.